firebase/firebase-js-sdk/docs-devsite/auth.md

 Asynchronously signs in using a phone number.

-This method sends a code via SMS to the given phone number, and returns a [ConfirmationResult](./auth.confirmationresult.md#confirmationresult_interface)<!-- -->.
+This method sends a code via SMS to the given phone number.
+It returns a [ConfirmationResult](./auth.confirmationresult.md#confirmationresult_interface) if  is set to false.
+If  is set to true, the method will return a [UserCredential](./auth.usercredential.md#usercredential_interface)<!-- -->.

+If  is set to `false`<!-- -->, webOTP autofill is disabled.
 After the user provides the code sent to their phone, call [ConfirmationResult.confirm()](./auth.confirmationresult.md#confirmationresultconfirm) with the code to sign the user in.
+[ConfirmationResult](./auth.confirmationresult.md#confirmationresult_interface) is returned.

+If  is set to `true`<!-- -->, webOTP autofill is enabled and the verfication code is automatically fetched, then [ConfirmationResult.confirm()](./auth.confirmationresult.md#confirmationresultconfirm) will be called with the code to sign the user in.
+[UserCredential](./auth.usercredential.md#usercredential_interface) is returned.

 For abuse prevention, this method also requires a [ApplicationVerifier](./auth.applicationverifier.md#applicationverifier_interface)<!-- -->.
 This SDK includes a reCAPTCHA-based implementation, [RecaptchaVerifier](./auth.recaptchaverifier.md#recaptchaverifier_class)<!-- -->.
 This function can work on other platforms that do not support the [RecaptchaVerifier](./auth.recaptchaverifier.md#recaptchaverifier_class) (like React Native), but you need to use a third-party [ApplicationVerifier](./auth.applicationverifier.md#applicationverifier_interface) implementation.